danushkhanna/MoRT/README.md

 # **Contributions**

-If you're interested in contributing to Mort, please feel free to fork this repository and submit a pull request.
+If you're interested in contributing to MORT, please feel free to fork this repository and submit a pull request.
 We welcome any feedback, suggestions, or bug reports.

 # **License**